 - Better customer engagement: In the “product era,” companies put great effort into after-sales services to differentiate themselves.
 In the digital era, subscription businesses have the means to be engaged more directly with customers.

-This could mean something as simple as offering tiered plans.
+In the case of subscription business models, this could mean something as simple as offering tiered plans.
 Or using surveys and data analytics to find the products and options that are most relevant to each user.
+So, what does this mean for you?

 - Lower retention budgets: Once you’ve got a customer on board, it would usually take a pretty unpopular business move to get someone to proactively cancel their subscription.
 If you’re doing what you’re supposed to be doing, subscribers will almost automatically buy from you.
 Services that offer long-term plans, such as for one year or longer, can save you from spending extra on retaining customers.